deepanshs/csdmpy/docs/source/examples/2D{1}-datasets/nmr.rst

 There are two dimension instances in this example.
-The coordinates along the first dimension, labeled as :math:`t_2`, are uniformly spaced while the coordinate spacing is non-linear, or monotonic, along the second dimension labeled as :math:`t_1`.
+The coordinates along the first dimension, labeled as :math:`t_2`, are uniformly spaced while the coordinate spacing is non-linear, or monotonic, along the second dimension, labeled as :math:`t_1`.
 The coordinates of the two dimensions are

 .. doctest::

     >>> x0 = x[0].coordinates
     >>> print(x0)
-    [-0.04104 -0.04096 -0.04088 ...
-0.04064  0.04072  0.0408 ] s
+    [-41040. -40960. -40880. ...
+40640.
+40720.
+40800.] us

     >>> x1 = x[1].coordinates
     >>> print(x1)
     [ 1.
 5. 10.
 20. 40.
 80.] s

-Notice, the unit of ``x0`` is in seconds.
-Since all the values are less than one second, it might be convenient to convert the unit to milliseconds.
-Use the :meth:`~csdmpy.dimensions.Dimension.to` method of the respective :ref:`dim_api` instance for the unit conversion.
-In this case, it follows
+Notice, the unit of ``x0`` is in microseconds.
+It might be convenient to convert the unit to milliseconds.
+To do so, use the :meth:`~csdmpy.dimensions.Dimension.to` method of the respective :ref:`dim_api` instance as follows

 .. doctest::

     >>> x[0].to('ms')
+    >>> x0 = x[0].coordinates
-    >>> print(x[0].coordinates)
+    >>> print(x0)
     [-41.04 -40.96 -40.88 ...
 40.64  40.72  40.8 ] ms

-As before, the components of the dependent variable is accessed using the :attr:`~csdmpy.dependent_variables.DependentVariable.components` attribute.
+As before, the components of the dependent variable are accessed using the :attr:`~csdmpy.dependent_variables.DependentVariable.components` attribute.

 .. doctest::